OpenKNX/KnxUpdater/Readme.md

 |300 kB| 9 min|

->You can speed up if you gzip yout bin file.
+>You can speed up if you gzip your bin file.

 ## Usage
 You can use this console app on windows, linux or mac.